 Sam Quinney MPP

-Prior to joining The Lab @ DC, Sam worked at the US Department of Education’s (ED) to embed behavioral insights and rigorous testing into the Department’s outreach to struggling student borrowers.
-In K-12 education, Sam informed the development and analysis of numerous ED initiatives, including School Improvement Grants and new regulations for teacher preparation programs.
+Sam joined the Lab in January 2016 as its first full-time employee.
+Prior to joining The Lab @ DC, Sam worked at the US Department of Education (ED) and White House Social and Behavioral Sciences Team.
+In those roles, Sam worked to embed behavioral insights and rigorous testing within the department’s outreach to struggling student borrowers.
+He also contributed to the development and evaluation of many ED initiatives related to school turnaround, high school graduation, teacher preparation, and college choice.

-Sam previously worked as a Fellow under Chicago Mayor Rahm Emanuel, where he helped design a more cost-effective use of commercial loading zones and a 311 data tool currently used to predict and prevent outbreaks of rodent activity across the city.
-Prior to living in Chicago, Sam was a 7th Grade U.S. History teacher in Philadelphia and a Coordinator for a college readiness program serving low-income youth from neighborhood high schools.
+Sam previously worked as a Fellow under Chicago Mayor Rahm Emanuel, where he helped design a more cost-effective use of commercial loading zones and a 311 data tool used to predict outbreaks of rodent activity across the city.
+Prior to living in Chicago, Sam was a 7th Grade U.S. History teacher in Philadelphia and a Coordinator for a college readiness program serving low-income students from neighborhood high schools.

 Sam was a 2013 Presidential Management Fellow and a 2007 Teach For America Corps Member.
-Sam holds a B.A. in political science and writing from Villanova University, a secondary teaching certification from University of Pennsylvania, and a Masters of public policy from the University of Chicago.
-On the weekends you’ll find Sam with his wife, Kelly, and dog, Nova, enjoying H Street NE, or exploring DC’s growing craft beer and distilling industry.
+Sam holds a B.A. in political science and writing from Villanova University, a secondary teaching certification from University of Pennsylvania, and a Masters of Public Policy from the University of Chicago.
+Sam lives in Ward 6 in Capitol Hill East with his wife, Kelly, his toddler Isaiah, and their dog, Nova.